Kitchen and Other Stories

 • Food Safety

-Prepared ingredients for a basic daal recipe in small glass dishes.
+Prepared ingredients for basic dal recipe in small glass dishes.
+Annotated.

 See the recipe card for quantities.

-An essential part of preparing daal is to soak it.
-Each daal, however, has a different soaking time.
-Arhar or Toor daal, also called split pigeon peas used in this recipe, definitely need a longer soak.
-I like to soak my daal overnight.
+Arhar or Toor dal (split pigeon peas) used in this recipe definitely needs a longer soak.
+I like to soak my dal overnight.

 A glass bowl in a sink containing daal in cloudy water before rinsing.